Top 10 Fatal URL Design Mistakes

 %e2%80%93– This is an apostrophe in an URL.
 You can’t submit this to some social sites.
 It does not technically work.
 You end up with a broken link at best.

 angelina-jolie-naked, which URL speaks your language, which one you’ll rather click?

 - Multiple URLs for one page:

 www.example.com, example.com, example.com/, example.com/index.php, example.com/index.php?All leading to one homepage?
 Now you have 6 homepages and counting!
 Use a canonical URLs script (WordPress 2.5+ already does by default) or a rel=canonical meta tag.

 - Too many parameters which also change randomly.
 Ever tried to submit the New York Times to a social site?
 In many cases it’s a duplicate as

 and dozens of other combinations are possible.
 This is even worse than #4

-- Only keywords in URL: Recently bloggers tend to shorten their URLs inasmuch as their posting become totally boring.
-I won’t click /2008/06/27/google if I see only the URLs (like, say, in an email) but I will click google-files-for-bankrupcy
+- Only keywords in URL: Some bloggers tend to shorten their URLs inasmuch as their posting become totally boring.
+I won’t click

 - Changing URLs after publication: If you use a WordPress URL like mine